 GSA will require all in-person meeting attendees to wear a mask while in the meeting space.
 Masks should fit snugly against the face and must completely cover the nose, mouth, and chin.

-In accordance with CDC guidance, attendees should wear the most protective masks they can, ideally N95s or KN95s.
+To keep everyone safe, attendees should wear the most protective masks they can, ideally N95s or KN95s.
 Learn about the types of masks and their varying levels of protection on CDC’s website.
-GSA will have a limited supply of complimentary N95 and KN95 masks at the registration desk in the Town and Country Ballroom Foyer for those who do not have access to high-quality masks.
+GSA will have a limited supply of complimentary N95 and KN95 masks for those who do not have access to high-quality masks.